danaikorre/dsmanufacturing.github.io/course_content_2021/assessment.md

 ## General Submission Guidelines

 1. Formal assessment must be submitted through Learn.
-Quizzes and assignments must be labelled using your student ID only (s followed by 7 numbers); please ensure you do not include any personally identifiable information.
+Quizzes and assignments must be labelled using your student ID only (s followed by 7 numbers).
+If you have not been assigned a student ID please request a unique identifier from the course organisers to use instead.
+Please ensure you do not include any personally identifiable information on submissions as all work is marked anonymously.
-1. In-session exercises should be labelled with your student ID  (individual)  or group number, date and exercise number, and uploaded to the shared space for the tutorial in question.
+1. In-session exercises should be labelled with your student ID  (individual)  or group number, date and exercise number, and uploaded to the team channel for the tutorial in question.

 ### Quizzes
  * Require selection from a multi-choice list and/or a brief written answer